Skip to main content

 fallow dupes --cross-language

-This normalizes .ts files to their .js equivalent for comparison, catching clones where one was converted from TypeScript to JavaScript or vice versa.
+Fallow normalizes .ts files to their .js equivalent for comparison.
+This catches clones where one copy was converted from TypeScript to JavaScript or vice versa.

 Baseline comparison